biobakery/anadama2/doc/source/guides.rst

 ============

-To actually get your workflow into the run context, use the :meth:`anadama.runcontext.RunContext.add_task` or the :meth:`anadama.runcontext.RunContext.do` methods.
+To actually get your workflow into the run context, use the :meth:`anadama.runcontext.Workflow.add_task` or the :meth:`anadama.runcontext.Workflow.do` methods.

 The ``.do()`` method is for quickly adding simple tasks. ``.do()`` adds a task with only one action, that action is a